Skip to content

 7. Sign the CLA

-Before merging, you must sign our Contributor License Agreement (CLA).
-This ensures contributions are properly licensed under the AGPL-3.0 license.
+You must sign our Contributor License Agreement (CLA) to ensure contributions are properly licensed under the AGPL-3.0 license.

 After submitting your PR, add this comment: